ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 The diagram above demonstrates what a three-user network can look like.
 It's worth noting that the browser nodes can communicate with `go-ipfs` as well, so BrowserC doesn't have to be a browser at all, but instead could be a `go-ipfs` node!
 :::

 ### Docker (optional)

 If you don't want to use Docker, skip to the [**WebRTC-Star**](#webrtc-star) section.

-After this section we'll go over what WebRTC-Star and circuit relay do, and how to set them up.
 However, if you'd like to quickly roll your own kit using Docker, this example includes an image you can use.
 It might not be the best long-term solution, but it should be great if you want to quickly get rolling and experiment.

 #### Create a volume